ublue-os/bluefin/README.md

 > "Evolution is a process of constant branching and expansion." - Stephen Jay Gould

-Bluefin strives to cover these two use cases.
-For end users it provides a system as reliable as a Chromebook with near-zero maintainance, with the power of homebrew, flathub, and a container runtime to give you access to all the best software Open Source has to offer.
+For end users it provides a system as reliable as a Chromebook with near-zero maintainance.
+For developers, a powerful cloud native developer workflow.
 Check [Introduction to Bluefin](https://universal-blue.discourse.group/t/introduction-to-bluefin/41) for a feature walkthrough.

 - [Download Bluefin](https://projectbluefin.io/#scene-picker)